harrylu99/blog/docs/js/Throttle.md

 ## Use Timer

-And next, we talk about the second solution which is use the timer.
+And next, we talk about the second solution which is to use the timer.

-We could set a timer when trigger an event and when it has been trigger again, depends on if the timer existing or not.
-If the timer exists, it will not execute untill the timer execute and then execute the function, empty the timer so the next timer could be set.
+We could set a timer when triggering an event and when it has been triggered again, depending on if the timer exists or not.
+If the timer exists, it will not execute until the timer executes and then execute the function, empty the timer so the next timer could be set.

 ```
 function throttle(func, wait) {